sevtor/modules/README.md

 2. <a href="https://github.com/sevtor/modules/releases/download/v1.0.3/new-reports-v3.zip">new-reports.zip</a> **for webtrees version 2.1.20-22**

-3. <a href="https://github.com/sevtor/modules/releases/latest/download/new-reports-v7.zip">new-reports.zip</a> **for webtrees version 2.2.1-**
+3. <a href="https://github.com/sevtor/modules/releases/latest/download/new-reports-v8.zip">new-reports.zip</a> **for webtrees version 2.2.1-**

-The latest change to new-reports.zip (v7) adds footers to PDF-formatted reports.
-And when they are viewed in a browser they are saved by default with the report title as filename.
-The download option still uses an anonymous name.
-In V7 treament of non-UTF-8 strings is corrected.
+In version v7 treament of non-UTF-8 strings is corrected.
+In version v8 the relationship indicator (fmf...) can be hidden and some security issues are handled.

 Other versions may be added when new versions of **webtrees** are released.